omkarfadtare965/CodeChef/README.md

 ### Data pipeline:
 - A data pipeline refers to the concept of replicating a series of steps involved in processing data during the development phase and production phase to produce the final output.
 - Replicability is key to ensuring that your machine learning model behaves consistently across different environments (development, testing, and production).
-- Tools like TensorFlow Transform, Apache Beam, or Airflow can be used to automate and manage the data pipeline.
-These tools ensure that the same data processing methods are applied as new data flows in, helping to maintain accuracy and reduce errors.
+- During the initial development phase, it's okay to use manual methods and focus on making the system work but when moving to production, tools like TensorFlow Transform, Apache Beam, or Airflow can be used to automate and manage the data pipeline.
+- These tools ensure that the same data processing methods are applied as new data flows in, helping to maintain accuracy and reduce errors.
+- Tracking metadata, data provenance, and data lineage is crucial for managing complex data pipelines.

+__Example:__
+> 1) Omkar

 ### Challenges in deploying machine learning models:
 - __1) Machine learning or Statistical issues:__
   - Concept drift